goafabric/example-konstruction-kit/doc/install/azure.md

 - Min Node Count: 1 / Maximum Node Count : 1

-=> This will create a User Nodepool with a Single node, System Nodepool will also be automatically attached
+=> This will create a User Nodepool with a Single node, System Nodepool will also be automatically attached => Not required per se, Application Containers also get deployed to System Nodepool

+Public IP Address
+- Home/Public IP Addresses
+- Select your "Kubernetes*" server from the list with the Resource Group matching your Server Name => This will ONLY show up after some deployments beeing done to the server
+- Settings/Configuration/DNS name label (optional)

 # retetrieve k8s config
 - open cloud shell in browser